 And She Was

-Finally, if you start to see cropped cuts taking over after Valentine’s Day next year, remember you heard it here first! ;p Props for days to David Byrne for his ability to applaud amazing women.
+Finally, if you start to see cropped cuts taking over after Valentine’s Day next year, remember you heard it here first! ;p Props for days to David Byrne for his ability to applaud amazing women like Joan of Arc.
 I appreciate his courage to be both thought-provoking and open-minded.
 His creative thought processes are provocative and refreshing.
 I’m looking forward to the musical!

 How Are You Courageous?